All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Any history of irregular periods, PCOS, or fertility concerns

-• Whether you are open to switching to a non-oral contraceptive method
+• If you're open to switching to a non-oral contraceptive method

 • Any plans for pregnancy in the coming months or years